Cirelli scores 1st career hat trick, Lightning rout Jets 7-1

-WINNIPEG, Manitoba (AP) — Anthony Cirelli got his first career hat trick, Nikita Kucherov scored twice and the Tampa Bay Lightning routed the Winnipeg Jets 7-1 on Friday night.
+The foam was part of the celebration his Tampa Bay Lightning teammates gave him Friday night after he scored his first career hat trick in a 7-1 rout over the Winnipeg Jets.

+“Yeah they were pretty excited,” Cirelli said.
+“I can’t really hear right now because it’s still in my ear, but I like to have some fun with it and it feels good.”

-Tampa Bay’s Andrei Vasilevskiy made 30 saves for his 10th straight victory, matching the longest winning streak of his career.
+Nikita Kucherov also scored twice, and Andrei Vasilevskiy made 30 saves for his 10th straight victory, matching the longest winning streak of his career.
 He had 10 consecutive wins from Feb.
 9 to March 5, 2019.

 Carter Verhaeghe and Alex Killorn also scored for Tampa Bay, which was coming off a 3-2 loss to Minnesota on Thursday night.
 Ondrej Palat had three assists, and Steven Stamkos and Brayden Point each had two.